rust-lang/reference/src/attributes.md

 r[attributes.inner]
-_Inner attributes_, written with a bang (`!`) after the hash (`#`), apply to the item that the attribute is declared within. _Outer attributes_, written without the bang after the hash, apply to the thing that follows the attribute.
+_Inner attributes_, written with a bang (`!`) after the hash (`#`), apply to the item that the attribute is declared within.

+r[attributes.outer]
+_Outer attributes_, written without
+the bang after the hash, apply to the thing that follows the attribute.

 r[attributes.input]